yagmurcom/LC_microbiome/README.md

 microbiome plots as described in the Methods section of the manuscript.

-📂 Model/ — Data preparation for predictive models
+📂 Model/ — Data processing for predictive models

 Scripts used to generate input data tables for machine learning models.